cert-manager/cert-manager/README.md

 Issues and PRs towards the documentation should be filed in the [website repo](https://github.com/cert-manager/website/).

-For the common use-case of automatically issuing TLS certificates to Ingress resources, aka a [kube-lego](https://github.com/jetstack/kube-lego) replacement, see the [cert-manager nginx ingress quick start guide](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/).
+For the common use case of automatically issuing TLS certificates to Ingress resources, aka a [kube-lego](https://github.com/jetstack/kube-lego) replacement, see the [cert-manager Nginx ingress quick start guide](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/).

 See [Installation](https://cert-manager.io/docs/installation/)